CESP-ExpHer/GCPBayes-Pipeline/README.md

 Here, we provide a small dataset for testing the Pipeline.
 The data are GWAS summary statistics for The Breast Cancer Association Consortium (BCAC) and The Ovarian Cancer Association Consortium (OCAC) chromosome #5 and we want to run the Pipeline (without LD clumping method) and GCPBayes at a gene-level for 300 coding-genes.
 <br>
 <br>
-**NOTE:** You need to install the following R packages before running the pipeline for this test dataset: (*vroom, tidyverse, data.table, optparse, dplyr, tidyr, tidyverse, tictoc, GCPBayes, devtools,* and *BhGLM*).
+**NOTE:** You need to install the following R packages before running the pipeline for this test dataset: (*vroom, tidyverse, data.table, optparse, tidyr, tidyverse, tictoc, GCPBayes, devtools,* and *BhGLM*).
 <br>
 <br>
 For running the pipeline in the test set, please perform the following steps: